 Virgin Atlantic Premium Economy – Airport and Checking In

-I was hoping for lounge access.
+I was hoping for lounge access on my premium economy Virgin Atlantic flight.
 The website says that there can be lounge access depending on how busy it is.
 Or I was taking the frequent flyer points on my Singapore Airlines scheme.
 Apparently, if I was gold I would have had access but alas I am silver.
 Darn!
 Or there is a USD$60 charge to use the lounge which I chose not to take.
 Even I can’t drink that much champagne!

-Anyway, there are a lot of options for food and shopping etc at Terminal 3 so the lounge is a nice to have.
+Anyway, there are a lot of options for food and shopping etc at London Heathrow Terminal 3 so the lounge is nice to have.
 At the gate, Premium Economy gets priority boarding as well which is always nice.

 Do you need a Visa?

-The Premium Economy Layout is 2 x 3 x 2.
+The Virgin Atlantic Premium Economy seating plan on the a330 is 2 x 3 x 2.
 Each seat is 21 inches wide and has a 38-inch recline.
 There is also a pull-out footrest – or if you are in the front row the attendant brings a footrest all of your own!
-The seats feel properly premium!
-Padded and very comfortable!
-Interestingly the Upper-Class seats are only 1 inch wider!
-The real difference between premium economy and upper class, of course, comes on overnight flights where Upper-Class seats turn into beds.
-If you are travelling during the day and won’t be sleeping I do think it is quite difficult to justify needing Upper Class over Premium Economy.

 On the ground, the attendant serves Prosecco or soft drinks.